trullock/NUglify/doc/readme.md

 if(a)alert("a");
 ```

-Although it may seem like a silly bit of code to write, sometimes the author of the source script will actually have statements in the true-block that get removed by AjaxMin; for instance, if the statements are debug-only statements.
+Although it may seem like a silly bit of code to write, sometimes the author of the source script will actually have statements in the true-block that get removed by NUglify; for instance, if the statements are debug-only statements.

 If there are var statements immediately preceding a for statement, there are several situations where the statements will be combined, depending on the structure of the for statement’s initializer component.
 If the initializer is empty, the var statement will simply be moved into the for statement’s initializer: